- Lions lounging in Gujarat

 Once the hunting preserve of the Maharaja of Rewa, the park is known for its higher than average number of Bengal tigers, increasing your odds of sighting these magnificent beasts prowling through the thickets on your morning and afternoon safaris.
 You may also see striking white tigers, common langurs, Asiatic jackals, grey mongoose and jungle cats on your morning and afternoon safaris.
 B, L, D

-Day 12 Khajuraho
+Day 12 Bandhavgarh to Khajuraho

 This afternoon look forward to visiting these temples, regarded as some of the most architecturally important in India.
 B, D

-Day 13 Khajuraho and Delhi
+Day 13 Khajuraho to Delhi

 Travel to Jhansi pausing en route at Orchha where you can enjoy an included lunch and an orientation tour, time permitting.